omgnetwork/omgnetwork.github.io/docs/migration-0.3-0.4.md

 ### Fees
 - Child chain now accepts fee in a transaction submitted to it via `/transaction.submit`
-- List of accepted fee tokens and corresponding amount can be retrieved via query to `/fees.all` end point
+- List of accepted fee tokens and the corresponding amount can be retrieved via a query to `/fees.all` end point
 - The fee amount in a transaction is implicitly determined by the amount of token difference between outputs and inputs.
 - The fee amount must be correct as specified in `/fees.all`.
-Underpaying or Overpaying of fee in a transaction will result in a returned error.
+Underpaying or Overpaying a fee in a transaction will result in a returned error.
 - Integrator can create a transaction with a valid fee amount via `/transaction.create` API endpoint by specifying fee tokens.
-Alternatively, a client can build the transaction with valid fee from scratch via a call to fees.all prior to transaction build process.
+Alternatively, a client can build the transaction with a valid fee from scratch via a call to fees.all before the transaction build process.
 - Currently, the fees are statically set per each environment.
 This is expected to change once a more dynamic fee model has been applied, however, consuming fee API is expected to stay the same from integration’s point of view.
-- Refer to our guide to [transaction fee](/network/fees) for more example.
+- Refer to our guide to [transaction fee](/network/fees) for more examples.

 ### Watcher vs. WatcherInfo
 Two flavors of the watcher are now available: Watcher and WatcherInfo.